TALLEC-Scott/Procedural_Terrain_Gen/README.md

 ![Color Map](color_map.png)

-Image of a 3D rendering of this height map :
+Image of a 3D render of this height map :
 ![3D Mesh](mesh_map.png)